 Option 2 – Map the JIRA project in QA Touch

 The next step is mapping the QA Touch project and Jira project.
-Access navigation menu Projects → Project name → Integrations.
+Access navigation menu Projects → Project name → Project Integration Mapping.
 The screenshot below shows the project mapping screen.

 The snapshot below shows the Project configuration of the Jira project.

-Go to the configured QA Touch project’s test run, click the Add Issue button.
+Go to the Test Run & Result page, and click the Add JIRA Server Issue link.
 Please see the image below.

 In the popup, click the Create Server JIRA Issue button.